PROBLEMS WITH ELECTROMAGNETIC FIELDS

 emits high level electromagnetic fields as well as low-dose x-rays.

-The newer lap top computers with LCD screens don't emit low-dose
+The newer lap top computers with LED screens don't emit low-dose

 x-rays or as much EM radiation as the cathode ray tube style,